Outer space for RAAGs: Hyperplanes in -complexes

-and let $\max_h(H)$ denote the set of maximal elements in $\Sing_h(H)$.
-In the next lemma we will see that the elements of $\max_h(H)$ all belong to the same fold-equivalence class and moreover, that this equivalence class is actually independent of the marking $h$ up to graph automorphisms.
+A special case is when $h=c$ is just a collapse map.
+In this setting, the set $\max_c(H)$ all belong to the same fold equivalence class of $\G$.
+In the next lemma we will see that the elements of $\max_h(H)$ also all belong to the same fold-equivalence class and moreover, that this equivalence class is actually independent of the marking $h$ up to graph automorphisms.

 \begin{lemma} Let $X$ be a $\G$-complex, $h\colon X\to \SaG$ an untwisted marking and let $m_h$ be any element of $\max_h(H)$. \begin{enumerate} \item If $v\in\Sing_h(H)$, then $v\leq_f m_h$. \item There is a $\G$-collapse map $c$ such that $m_c \sim_f m_h$ for any $m_c \in \max_c(H).$ \end{enumerate} Thus the maximal elements in $\Sing_h(H)$ all lie in the fold equivalence class of $\max_c(H)$. \end{lemma}